B3ardBr0/B3ardBr0/README.md

 # 👋 Welcome to B3ardBr0's GitHub! 🚀
 ## 🧙‍♂️ About Me

-Hi, I’m **B3ardBr0**, a passionate developer with a love for problem-solving, learning, and sharing knowledge.
+Hi, I’m B3ardBr0, a passionate developer with a love for problem-solving, learning, and sharing knowledge.
 From mastering Git workflows to diving deep into Python and building projects, I’m always exploring new tools and technologies to level up.

+With over 15 years of experience in healthcare, I specialise in business intelligence, IT operations, and emergency medical services.
+I excel at creating data-driven solutions and automation tools that enhance efficiency and outcomes.
+Passionate about innovation, continuous learning, and driving meaningful improvements, I blend technical expertise with a dedication to advancing systems and processes.

 ## 🌟 What I Do

-- 🛠️ Building fun and functional projects using **Python**, **Pygame**, and **Git**.
+-🛠️ Developing innovative solutions using Python, Pygame, and Git to enhance efficiency and functionality.
-- 🌐 Exploring **version control systems** like **GitHub** and **GitLab** to collaborate and streamline workflows.
+-🌐 Leveraging version control systems like GitHub and GitLab to foster collaboration and streamline complex workflows.
-- 📘 Learning continuously while sharing tips and tricks for developers.
+-📘 Continuously advancing expertise in business intelligence, data automation, and IT systems optimisation while sharing insights with the community.
+-📊 Creating data-driven insights and automating workflows using tools like Power Automate, Office 365, and Microsoft Azure to optimise processes.
+-🔧 Exploring and integrating low-code automation solutions to drive impactful improvements across various domains.

 ## 🔥 Current Projects